-All funds can be applied for by submitting a FAFSA each year.
-Students who need assistance in financing their education may apply for a federally guaranteed Stafford Loan or a Federal Perkins Student Loan.
+All funds can be applied for by submitting a Free Application for Federal Student Aid (FAFSA) each year.
+Students who need assistance in financing their education may apply for a federally guaranteed Stafford Loan.
 Loan programs and regulations are subject to change by legislation or by the University.